Azure/fleet-networking/README.md

 ### Deploy the operator

-After that, build the image and deploy the MCN operator in MCN cluster (it could be any Kubernetes cluster):
+After secret setup, build the image and deploy the MCN operator in the same MCN cluster:

 ```sh
 IMG=<your-image-registry/image-name> make docker-build docker-push